aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 1. Set the rotation angle for pie chart slides.
 1. Write the modified presentation to a PPTX file

-Sample code used to create a pie chart:
+This Python code shows you how to create a pie chart:

 ```py
 import aspose.slides.charts as charts